Peach juice, if caught quickly, doesn't take too much effort to remove following the tips below.

-Instead, you will just need to apply more time and effort to get rid of the stain, including longer soaks and more applications of the various stain removal solutions suggested below.
+Instead, you will just need to apply more time and effort to get rid of the spot, including longer soaks and more applications of the various stain removal solutions suggested below.

-Below are instructions for how to remove peach stains from fabric, upholstery and carpet.
+Below are instructions for how to remove peach stains from clothing, upholstery and carpet.

 Step 1: Run the fabric, inside out, under the cold water to flush out as much of the peach juice as possible.